 Nirbhe Kaur is a soft spoken woman with a gentle and warm heart who feels her greatest joy is in teaching, sharing and inspiring others to find their wholeness, radiance and bliss.

 Mahan Rishi Singh co-founded the Khalsa Healing Arts and Yoga Center in Yardley, PA.
 USA in 1989.
-He began studying yoga and meditation in 1973-4 and entered the Guru Ram Das Ashram in 1975 as a student and teacher of Kundalini yoga as taught by Yogi Bhajan.
+He began studying yoga and meditation in 1973-4 and entered the Guru Ram Das Ashram in 1975 as a student and teacher of Kundalini yoga.
 Having taught nationally and internationally, along with traveling numerous times to India, he seeks to bring the ancient wisdom and authentic devotional practices of yoga and meditation into everyday life.
 He has been leading retreats and yatras (spiritual pilgrimages) to India, Nepal and Tibet over the past 25 years.
 His experiences of the kundalini and subtle-energy currents of the etheric body have led him to guide his students toward Self-realization and illumination through Universal love and understanding.
 His vision is for each student to have an experience of vital energy, great joy, and liberating peace.

 Mahan Rishi is also a doctor of Chiropractic and Herbal nutritionist.
 He graduated from New York Chiropractic College in 1988.
 Through natural healing practices and holistic health care he guides his client toward optimum health and well-being.
 Dr. Khalsa seeks to awaken the vital spirit and heart of each individual on their journey of wholeness and liberation.